S-0963

 Plain Language

-Developers of high-risk AI systems must exercise reasonable care to protect consumers from known or reasonably foreseeable algorithmic discrimination — unlawful differential treatment or impact disfavoring individuals based on protected characteristics.
-This is a general duty standard, not a checklist.
-Developers receive a rebuttable presumption of compliance in AG enforcement actions if they have complied with this section and any rules the AG adopts.
-Self-testing for bias and diversity-expansion uses are carved out from the definition of algorithmic discrimination.
+Developers of high-risk AI systems must exercise reasonable care to protect South Carolina consumers from known or reasonably foreseeable algorithmic discrimination risks arising from intended and contracted uses.
+A rebuttable presumption of reasonable care applies if the developer complied with all requirements of Section 37-31-20 and any AG-adopted rules.
+Self-testing for bias mitigation and diversity expansion uses are carved out from the definition of algorithmic discrimination.

 Statutory Text